 Enter luminosity masks, or luminance masks – how most professional photographers (especially landscape) use to post-process their images.

 I can almost feel your heartbeat and heavy breaths already 😉

 Take Control of Tonal and Colour Balance

 Luminosity masks helps you create highly specific and targeted selection.
-The applications include digital exposure blending, local adjustments and more!
+The applications include exposure blending, local adjustments and more!